正常

 } // "destroyed"Embedded Applicability: High

-- Zero-overhead abstraction: Compiles to the same size as a raw pointer, with no additional memory footprint
+- Zero-overhead abstraction: Compiles to the same size as a raw pointer with no additional memory overhead.

-- Deterministic destruction: Releases memory immediately when the scope ends, meeting embedded requirements for real-time performance and deterministic memory
+- Deterministic destruction: Releases memory immediately when the scope ends, aligning with embedded requirements for real-time performance and deterministic memory usage.

-- Perfectly supports the pImpl idiom, hiding implementation details and shortening compilation dependency chains
+- Perfectly supports the pImpl idiom, allowing implementation details to be hidden and shortening compilation dependency chains.

 - Introduces no control block, avoiding the thread safety and memory fragmentation overhead of